fspacheco/playground-UlMWyvCJ/lessons/lesson3.md

 }
 ```

+In the example above `ps` points to the space character of `src`. `pd` points to the NULL character of `dest`.
+So a call to `strcpy` overwrites the NULL character of `dest` with space character of `src`, followed by other characters of `src`, finally a NULL character is appended.

 **Warning**: Care must be taken when passing character pointers to `strcpy`.
 The source and destination aren't allowed to overlap.
 For example, the following is forbidden:

 ```